UruemuesiriD/NICE-Challenge-Write-Ups/18: Linux Administration/README.md

     Dedeker Randolph, a new temporary security consultant, requires a workstation.
 Ms. Randolph started today and does not have access to her Kali Linux workstation, nor is that workstation setup to access the network properly.
 Company network policy dictates that all devices on the network must have the IP address, gateway, and DNS server statically assigned in it by our IT staff (i.e. you).
-Company policy also dictates that all systems have a up to date DNS entry in the DNS server.
+Company policy also dictates that all systems have a up to date DNS entry in the DNSserver.
     This system will be integrated into the overall network but will not be managed by Active Directory.
 This is due to the nature of Dedeker's work which is highly sensitive.
 Thus, her system will be on the network and she will need a local account on her workstation, not our single sign-on solution.